dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-09-nested-active-directory-group-support-for-legacy-apps.md

 ```

 ### PassThru
 You have set up a scheduled task to run the script and demand output that you want to pipe to a log file?
-By adding the `PassThru` switch the script will return an output for all changes that were made.
+By adding the `PassThru` switch the script will return pipeable output for all changes that were made.
+If no changes were made, no output is generated.
 ```powershell
 .\Sync-NestedAdGroupMember.ps1 -PassThru | Out-File -FilePath .\Log.txt
 ```